What's the Reason Behind Your Dog's Goopy, Red Eyes: Signs, Causes, and Treatments

 Every dog is unique, so this solution may not help all dogs with inflammation or an eye infection.
 You may also want to try using chamomile tea, Aloe Vera gel, or colloidal silver to wipe your pet's eyes - see this article for more information.

 If something is stuck in their eyes and the debris or substance can be removed easily without inflicting pain on your pet, then feel free to remove it yourself.
 However, if it’s something larger, it’s recommended that you take your fur pal to the vet.

-Try our alternative Holistic Remedy Designed Specifically for Dog Eye Infections
+Try our All-Natural Holistic Remedy Designed Specifically for Dog Eye Infections

 Using a unique homeopathic formula of powerful naturally occurring ingredients, our Vision and Eye Care support is carefully designed to heal your dog’s eye-infection and provide quick relief from its associated symptoms such as watery red eyes, conjunctivitis, burning, itching, pain and even blurred vision.

 Our unique blend treats eye discharge and inflammation caused by a variety of issues including: fungus, environmental toxins, abnormal eyelashes, Conjunctivitis or pink eye, inflammation of the cornea or internal structure of the eye, nerve damage, and even allergies.